ngandetchuosi/Project-Paradigm/README.md

 ## Description

 In this project, I will be redesigning a website for illustration and practice purposes for myself.
+I will only be doing 3 website pages, so as to simplify the process, due to a time constraint.

 ### Tools